OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-shape.md

     -0.5,-0.5,0, // bottom left
 ];

-// this variable will be used later, during the draw call window.numberOfVertices = 6;
+// Since we have 2 triangles, we have now 6 vertices numberOfVertices = 6;
 ~~~